mesacarlos/WebConsole/README.md

 * Colors supported, for both Windows and Linux hosts.
 (Colors are represented different in each platform).
 * Real-time connected players, machine CPU and server RAM usage information.
 * Capable of keep connected to more than one server to keep retrieving console log in the background for them.
-* English, Spanish and Russian (thanks to Stashenko) supported.
+* English, Spanish, Russian (thanks to Stashenko) and Portuguese (thanks to AlexandreMuassab) supported.
-* Free ,updated regularly, and many more!
+* Free, updated regularly, and many more!

 ![Screenshot](https://i.imgur.com/sN1sYju.png)